patrickfrey/mewa/doc/faq.md

 ### What is _Mewa_?
 _Mewa_ is a tool for the prototyping of compiler frontends for strongly typed languages.
-It aims to support the mapping of a programming language to a intermediate representation in the simplest way leaving all analytical optimization steps to the backend.
+It aims to support the mapping of a programming language to an intermediate representation in the simplest way leaving all analytical optimization steps to the backend.

 <a name="targetAudience"/>